GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-- Now your administrator web UI and oxAuth has some failover redundancy.
-There are obviously more configurations necessary on the network layer of your topology for true HA failover, but that is outside of the scope for this documentation
+- Now, the administrator web UI and oxAuth have some failover redundancy.
+There is obviously more configuration necessary on the network layer of the topology for true HA failover, but that is outside of the scope of this documentation.

 ## Support
 If you have any questions or run into any issues, please open a ticket on [Gluu Support](https://support.gluu.org).